wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/configure-retention-labels.md

 - Exchange public folders do not support labels.
 - Retention label policies can trigger a disposition review at the end of a retention period.
 Retention policies cannot.

-Navigate to **Microsoft Purview compliance portal > Information Governance > Labels to configure retention labels**.
+Navigate to **Microsoft Purview compliance portal > Data Lifecycle Management > Labels to configure retention labels**.

 The process of creating a retention label consists of these steps: